TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 layout: article.njk
 ---

 I like Pocket.
-Actually, no: I LOVE Pocket.
+Actually, no: I _love_ Pocket.
 It helps me keep many articles and posts I'm curious about in one place.
 Sometimes I have too many articles to read, so I start procrastinating, but that's my problem, not Pocket's.

 If you're unfamiliar with Pocket, it's a service for storing web bookmarks less chaotically, unlike collecting hundreds of tabs in your browser.